 And the saddest part?
 It’s not from the kids but from the parents.

-We’ve all seen the sign posted on social media that details some basic rules for parents who are attending little league games.
-It’s a great reminder to parents who sometimes take things a little bit too far.
+We’ve all seen the sign posted on social media that details some basic rules for parents attending little league games.
+It’s a great reminder to parents who sometimes take things too far.

 After spending years at high school sporting events, I’d like to offer the following “Sporting Event Rules” for how fans (i.e., parents) should behave during any competition they attend.